abrookins/andrewbrookins.com/_posts/2017-11-26-ten-years-of-learning-investments.md

 ### iOS Development

   <p class="ios-dev">
-    I spent a year or so working on Dark Horse Digital, which is Dark Horse's digital comics platform.
-As part of that work, I learned the basics of iOS development and contributed some probably bad code to an old version of the iOS app.
+    I worked on iOS development while at Dark Horse Comics.
 It was a lot of fun, but for some reason it never enticed me away from web development.
 Every year since then, I've asked myself: "Would I rather do mobile apps?"
-And every year, I seem more interested in the web!
-Maybe 2018 is the year I become an iOS developer.
+And every year, I'm still more interested in the web.
+Maybe 2018 will be the year I become an iOS developer.
   </p>